David A. Kenny

 Mediation Macro

-This mediation macro, called MedText, was written by David A. Kenny, Department of Psychology, University of Connecticut (please email me).
-This is Version 1e, completed on December 1, 2009.
+This mediation macro, called MedText, was written by David A. Kenny, Department of Psychology, University of Connecticut.
+This is Version 1h, completed on September 25, 2011.
 This macro has not been extensively tested and will almost certainly be revised, and so it is advisable to return for updates.
+SMALL BUT IMPORTANT CHANGES WERE MADE IN APRIL 2013 AND THIS NEW VERSION, NOT ANY OLDER ONE SHOULD NOW BE USED.

 Thank You!

 I thank Andrew Hayes and Kris Preacher for allowing me to adapt their bootstrapping macro into MedText.
-I also thank Dave MacKinnon, Tamar Saguy, and Amanda Snook for suggestions.
-Finally, I thank my good friend Bob Calsyn for the sample data.
+I also thank Dave MacKinnon, Shengquan Ye, Betsy McCoach, Tamar Saguy, Eileen Pitpitan, Stefano Livi, Sylwia Bedyńska, and Amanda Snook for suggestions.
+Finally, I thank my good friend the late Bob Calsyn for the sample data.
+I am very open to suggestions and advice from users of this program.
+However, the priorities of changes will be for MedTextR, the R version of the macro.

 Download: